quattroerik/EMU/README.md

 **Part 4: Wiring Guide** *(To Do)*

 ## Wiring Diagrams
 Depending on the number of lanes assembled, the wiring will vary slightly.
-**Key wiring notes:**
-Below a 2+ lane setup is illustrated.
+Below are some initial wiring key notes to get your started.<br/>

+**Multi-lane setup wiring notes (2+ lanes)**
 1. Please note that the sync feedback sensor is connected to the first lane board.
 The encoder and combiner endstop is connected to the second lane EBB board.
 2. The CAN bus umbilical from the printer feeds power and the CAN H / L wires to the WAGO connectors in the first lane.
 3. A 24V and Ground "bus" is established throughout the base unit using the two rearward WAGO connectors (WAGO 3 and WAGO 4).